mozilla/treeherder/docs/pulseload.md

 ### Changing which Data to Ingest

-`treeherder.services.pulse.sources` provides default sources for both Jobs and Pushes.
+`treeherder.services.pulse.sources` provides default sources for both Tasks and Pushes.

 #### Pushes